 The Australian rental market has never been bigger, but the threat of rent rises or eviction is still a real concern for many renters, making it hard for many renters to call their rental “home”.

 Talk presented by Justin Butterworth, Founder & CEO of Snug.com on 25 Feb 2019 in Melbourne at the CPRC Conference: A Renters Journey

 In Australia, housing is central to our economy and society.
 As a result, our future well-being as individuals and as a community, depends on good housing outcomes.
 However, home ownership has been elevated as the Great Australian Dream into our psyche, and many picture this dream of a brick home with a picket fence, a hills hoist and a barbecue.
 The realisation of this Great Australian Dream has consumed the nation.
-Yet here we are in 2019, a wealthy nation with massive housing stress coursing through our society - housing indebtedness, negative equity, homelessness, rental stress and housing instability and insecurity are prevalent throughout the market.

 For many, home ownership is the goal, and the benefits of renting are glossed over in the pursuit of ownership.
 However, this shouldn’t be the case.
 In a world where we celebrate leasing rather than buying services (E.g Netflix, Spotify, etc.), why don’t we think the same of the world’s oldest subscription service - renting.

 This article will go through some reasons why renting might be better than home-ownership and how to still invest in the property market without necessarily having to put up the amount that home-ownership would require.